General Program Questions

 How do I submit my Statement of Purpose (SOP) & CV/Resume?

-• You will upload your supporting documentation via the online application portal.
+• You will upload your supporting documentation via the online application portal after you have created your account and received access to MyStatus.

 Can I submit any paper versions of application materials?

-• No, we will not accept any paper copies of application materials.
+• No, we will not accept any paper copies of application materials nor anything sent to us via email.
 Please follow the instructions online carefully to ensure your application is completed by the deadline.

 Can I have my application fee waived by the MS&E Program?